Maintaining High Professional Standards (MHPS) Law

 MHPS LawDoctors Defence Service advises doctors going through the Maintaining High Professional Standards (MHPS) in the Modern NHS disciplinary and investigatory processes, and challenges to the process.

-The MHPS framework is somewhat cumbersome but it does set out procedures that should be followed in certain circumstances, where a doctor is underperforming.
-In essence, the framework deals with aspects of misconduct, incapability and poor performance among doctors and dentists.
+The MHPS framework is somewhat cumbersome but it does set out procedures that should be followed in certain circumstances, where a doctor is underperforming or appears to have committed misconduct .
+In essence, the framework deals with aspects of misconduct (note that the distinctions between personal and professional conduct in the previous framework have been removed), incapability and poor performance among doctors and dentists, including ill-health causes.
 There is a fair amount of case law on the issue of its application and processes.
-In some cases, the MHPS process will not apply and the local employer disciplinary policy will apply instead.
+The MHPS process should apply in all cases concerning doctors but MHPS processes might not apply to all situations, and another local employer disciplinary policy will then be used instead.
+One has to scrutinise the approach adopted by employers, to ensure that they adopt the correct procedure.

 See by way of example: Jain v Manchester University NHS Foundation Trust [2018] EWHC 3016 (QB)